More Meds, More Docs, More Problems

 When you see a lot of different doctors, your risk of a drug interaction increases.
 You may find that some of your doctors are not aware of all the medications you take.
 In fact, research finds that the more doctors a patient sees, the greater the risk for dangerous drug errors.

 Pharmacists are trained to identify such interactions and discuss the potential danger with your doctors.
 However, if you use multiple pharmacies, the risk of dangerous interactions increases.

 Managing Your Medications

 There are several ways to stay healthy and safe if you are taking many medications:

 - Keep a list: List all your medications (both prescription and over-the-counter).
 Share this list with your doctors and let them know if anything changes.
 Encourage your doctors to share information with each other.
 If you’re seeing a specialist, ask him or her to send a full medical report to your primary care doctor.
-Download our free Medicare Roadmap for an easy-to-use checklist.
+Signup for a monthly newsletter and receive a free Roadmap for Medicare eBook which includes an easy-to-use checklist.

 - Take an active role in your health: Don’t be afraid to ask questions when visiting your doctor.
 Make sure you completely understand your condition and the medication the doctor is prescribing.
 Ask your doctor or pharmacist about possible side effects and harmful interactions.
 Some medications can interact with certain kinds of food, so knowing more about your medications and how to manage them can help you avoid issues.

 - Use one pharmacy: Many seniors use different pharmacies because they travel or spend the winter in warm weather areas.
 Using multiple pharmacies increases your risk of a pharmacist missing a potentially dangerous interaction.
 For long-term medications, use a home delivery pharmacy.
 It’s a safe and convenient way to fill your prescriptions wherever you are.